 AS A REMINDER, EACH INSTALLATION AND BASE OPERATES UNDER ITS OWN RULES AND POLICIES REGARDING ACCESS.

 The Base Visitor Control Center (VCC) is located just outside Shaw AFB Main Gate adjacent to Broad Street/Shaw Drive.
-This office is not responsible for or control issuance of Common Access Card (CAC), Disabled American Veteran (DAV), or Dependent ID cards.
+This office is not responsible for control issuance of Common Access Card (CAC), Disabled American Veteran (DAV)*, or Dependent ID cards.

 Security Forces VCC provides the following services: